redacuve/MXN-USD-Currency-Scraper/README.md

   ```
   7. Then the program it's going to start and open one browser (chrome by default, but it isnt installed the default browser in your system).

-  8. The program is going to show you the price of the USD in MXN and save it on the .csv (by default dolar.csv on the directory).
+  8. The program is going to show you the price of the USD in MXN and save it on the .csv (by default dolar.csv on the directory). *note: this project requires the use of 'CSV' Class, but this is installed by default with ruby, no gem needed.

   9.- You can change some of the behavior of the program modifying the config.rb file.